-The 45-degree angle below the mouth doesn’t only complement the interaction between the presenter and the audience.
-The 45-degree “off-axis” position of the mic also reduces the amount of plosive energy that enters the microphone capsule.
+The 45-degree angle below the mouth doesn't only complement the interaction between the presenter and the audience.
+The mic's 45-degree “off-axis” position also reduces the amount of plosive energy that enters the microphone capsule.

 The Microphone Is Some Distance From Your Mouth

 Holding the mic further from your mouth will reduce the risk of plosives for the same reason.
 The larger distance between the mouth and capsule allows plosive energy to dissipate before hitting the mic capsule.